How to Master Adhesive Selection for Industrial Applications

 Identifying Requirements for Industrial Applications

-Industrial applications represent high-reliability processes with a 99.9% success rate requirement.
+Industrial applications require high-reliability processes with a 99.9% success rate.

 Standard commercial glues fail in heavy-duty manufacturing environments where vibrations often exceed 50 Hz.

-Laboratory testing confirms the necessity of substrate-specific chemistry with a Shore D hardness of 80.
+Laboratory testing confirms the need for substrate-specific chemistry, with a Shore D hardness of 80.

-As industrial adhesive specialists, we advocate for bonds that exceed 20 MPa in tensile shear strength.
+As industrial adhesive specialists, we advocate for bonds with tensile shear strengths exceeding 20 MPa.

 Manufacturing environments subject every adhesive bond to extreme mechanical stresses and fluctuating temperatures.